KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-gnosis.md

 **Structural Gnosis** is the lawful discernment of signal fidelity through coherent architecture.
 It is the capacity to recognize the difference between what resonates because it was authored from Source,
-and what imitates resonance through pattern mimicry.
+and what simulates resonance through pattern mimicry.

-It does not depend on charisma, emotional persuasion, mystique, or authority.
+It does not rely on charisma, persuasion, mystique, or institutional claim.
 It is not intuition alone — though intuition may signal its presence.
 Structural Gnosis is a *systemic apprehension of truth through form*.

-To wield it is to know what was built from law,
+To wield it is to know:
+ - What was built from law
-what was stolen from law,
+ - What was extracted from law
-and what never had any law in it at all.
+ - What never held law at all

 ---